jajcelloplayer/MiniBatchGPs/README.md

 R Scripts for fitting the a Nearest-Neighbor Vecchia Approximation algorithm to large simulated data sets.
 Used for comparison against the propoed algorithms in the paper.
 Fits all 50 data sets at once.

 ## Predictions
 Code for predicting Gaussian Process values at new locations using draws from the posterior predictive distribution.

+#### AllPreds.sh
+Bash shell script that runs the Prediction_Script.R file for each of the 50 small simulated data sets.
+Used to allow multiple servers to run the models in parallel and update models.txt with which predictions still need to be run.

+#### LargePreds.sh
+Bash shell script that runs the Large_Prediction_Script.R file for each of the 50 large simulated data sets.
+Used to allow multiple servers to run the models in parallel and update largemodels.txt with which predictions still need to be run.

+#### Large_Prediction_Script.R
+R Script to create predictions for the 50 large simulated data sets.
+Can be very computationally intensive.
+Written in a way that it can be used in conjunction with LargePreds.sh to run each set of predictions sequentially.

+#### Prediction_Script.R
+R Script to create predictions for the 50 small simulated data sets.
+Can be computationally intensive.
+Written in a way that it can be used in conjunction with AllPreds.sh to run each set of predictions sequentially.

+#### models.txt and largemodels.txt
+Text files that show which data sets have not yet been predicted for when using AllPreds.sh and LargePreds.sh.

 ## RealExamples
 Code for testing the minibatch algorithms to fit Gaussian Processes to real application data.
 There are two application data sets, a data set of satellite temperature observations, and a data set of forest canopy height (FCH) from the spNNGP R package.